Bakwowi/RAAB-Chatbot/README.md

 # 🤖 RAAB – AI Chatbot using MERN Stack, Socket.IO & Azure OpenAI

-**RAAB (Responsive AI Assistant Bot)** is an intelligent chatbot application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js), enhanced with **real-time messaging via Socket.IO**, and powered by the **OpenAI API through Azure**.
+**RAAB (Responsive AI Assistant Bot)** is an intelligent hiking chatbot application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js), enhanced with **real-time messaging via Socket.IO**, and powered by the **OpenAI API through Azure**.
 RAAB delivers fast, natural conversations for use cases such as virtual assistance, customer support, and productivity tools.

 ---